 You spend the foundation year at Carmel College (St Helens) studying chemistry and mathematics with options from biology, geography and physics.
 Carmel College is located in St Helens, about nine miles from the main University campus.
 The College offers small class sizes and high standards of academic achievement.
-You then transfer into the first year at the University and choose either:

 Our BSc programmes have bachelor accreditation from the Royal Society of Chemistry (RSC) ensuring your degree with us will set you on the pathway to a successful career.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 Students follow a programme covering basic sciences including compulsory modules in: